OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-25.md

 ## Acts 25:1

-A few days after arriving in the province, Festus traveled to Jerusalem from Caesarea.
+A few days after arriving in the province, Festus travelled to Jerusalem from Caesarea.

 ## Acts 25:2